 1. How do you think you did during this week of clinical?
 (Please elaborate.)
+Click here to enter text.
 2. Give examples that support statement under number one.
+Click here to enter text.
 3. Was there anything that did not go as well or could have gone better this week?
 Give examples of this.
+Click here to enter text.